 Even if I won Powerball, I’d still work.
 Yeah, I said it.

 What’s more is that even non-traditional desk jobs still constitute work.
 Ladies who do network sales a couple hours a week from their home computers work.
+Some may say that these women work twice as hard.
+Why?
+Because these women will need to make sure that they are following these home office security tips down to the last letter, especially if they want to keep all of their information secure whilst online.
+Even though she’s away from the hustle and bustle of an office, she’s still working.
 Women who spend their time volunteering for organizations and aren’t getting paid work.
 Gals who are behind the scenes helping their significant others promote their small businesses work.
 It’s not just about sitting at a desk or getting a paycheck.

 We need to give ourselves permission to openly acknowledge that we enjoy working.